thoughtbot/guides/best-practices/README.md

   (e.g. `image-url` and `font-url`), so that Rails' Asset Pipeline will re-write the correct paths to assets.
 * Prefer mixins to `@extend`.
+* Use maps and variables to codify and centralize breakpoint values
+  * Prefer abstract names such as `small`, `medium`, `large`, etc. instead of specific devices
+  * Nest breakpoints inside of the relevant selector
+  * If a component needs a specific breakpoint to work, keep it with the relevant component partial.
+If other components need the same value, integrate it into the centralized breakpoint list

 [sass-rails]: https://github.com/rails/sass-rails
 [asset-helpers]: https://github.com/rails/sass-rails#asset-helpers